MSRConnections/Azure-training-course/Content/Container Service/Docker and Azure Container Service HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Containers, which allow software and files to be bundled up into neat packages that can be run on different computers and different operating systems, garner a lot of attention these days.
+Containers, which allow software and files to be bundled up into neat packages that can be run on different computers and different operating systems, are earning a lot of attention these days.
 And almost synonymous with the term "container" is the term "Docker."
 [Docker](http://www.docker.com) is the world's most popular containerization platform.
 This description of it comes from the Docker Web site:

 *Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.*